HL7/fhir-shorthand/input/pagecontent/reference.md

   * serviceAnimal 0..* BackboneElement "Service animals" "Animals trained to assist the person by performing certain tasks."
   * serviceAnimal.name 0..1 string "Name of service animal" "The name by which the service animal responds."
   * serviceAnimal.breed 1..* CodeableConcept "Breed of service animal" "The dominant breed or breeds of the service animal."
-  * serviceAnimal.startDate 0..1 Date "Date the service animal began work" "The date on which the service animal began working for the person."
+  * serviceAnimal.startDate 0..1 date "Date the service animal began work" "The date on which the service animal began working for the person."
   ```
   or the same set of rules using indentation to maintain the path context:
   ```